safe-global/account-abstraction-sdk/packages/onramp-kit/README.md

 # ⚠️ Warning ⚠️

 This package is provided for testing purposes only.
 It's not ready for production use.
 We are working with Stripe and participating in the pilot testing for their new [on ramp solution](https://stripe.com/es/blog/crypto-onramp).
-Given this we are offering our public key and a deployed server for testing purposes.
+Given this we are offering our public key and a deployed server with our private one during the ETHDenver hackaton (TODO: Provide link).

-Once the Stripe pilot end the server will be removed and you should use your own keys and server in case you opt-in for the `StripeAdapter`.
+Once the hackaton and Stripe pilot ends the server will be removed and you should use your own keys and server in case you opt-in for the [StripeAdapter](https://github.com/safe-global/account-abstraction-sdk/blob/d56b46e44ea50221e0c63e2e96a62485ef72d903/packages/onramp-kit/src/adapters/StripeAdapter.ts).

+Currently this package is only prepared to work with Stripe.
+See [considerations and limitations](#considerations-and-limitations) for more details.

 # Safe OnRamp Kit

-This library provides a way for buy cryptoassets using a credit card or other payment methods.
+This kit provides a way for buy cryptoassets using a credit card or other payment methods.
+The library give access to several on ramp providers through several adapters.

 # Quickstart